To be kept updated about M.A.D. events, please join our mailing list.

 Downderry Working Men's Club, 12 noon - 2pm

 Featuring The Fabulous Maker Boys, Risky Business and the debut of our very own Deviock Community Music group.
-(Read the gig review by Gerry Glynn at DCM's home page.)
+(Read the gig review by Gerry Glynn here.)

 Saturday June 12th 2010 - Live music event at Trerieve Farm